Smart Lock Service

 • FLAG:

 • Bit 0: Enable the lock accessory.
-0 is for disabling and 1 is for enabling.
-This feature is disabled by default.
+0 is for disabling, and 1 is for enabling.
+This feature is disabled by default, but enabled for BK3633 by default.

 Bit 0 and bit 1 are mutually exclusive.
 When you enable either of them, the other is disabled automatically.

-• PWD_NUM: The number of digits on the keypad, defaulting 10 (0 to 9).
+• PWD_NUM: The number of digits on the keypad, defaulting to 10 (that is, 0 to 9).
 If a keypad only has 4 to 9 consecutive digits, the MCU can use this field to configure the keypad.
 PWD_BEGIN_NUM is used to set the starting digit, which can be 0 or 1.

 The valid values of PWD_BEGIN_NUM are 0x00 and 0x01.
 Invalid values will apply the default 0x00.